Resources / Forms

 Residents will need to set up their own internet service for their apartment.
 All apartment units will have a phone/DSL line installed.

-Not all apartments have co-axial/cable hookups (for Comcast service) so our office recommends using DSL service provided by LMI.net or Sonic.net to ensure that the apartment will have a stable internet connection.
+Not all apartments have co-axial/cable hookups (for Comcast service) so our office recommends using service provided by LMI.net or Sonic.net to ensure that the apartment will have a stable internet connection either via DSL or Fiber.

 Cable service (Comcast) may be available at certain buildings but is not guaranteed.
 North Berkeley Properties does not wire or maintain any cable/co-axial wires for Comcast service.
 New Comcast customers may be able to qualify for free installation and will need to contact Comcast customer service for additional information.